OscarJauffret/Tomate-Mozza/devlog.md

 - Second run with updated yaw input, smaller NN and faster epsilon decay.
 The agent is not better than the first run after a similar amount of iterations.
 See the [model](models/2nd_run_14_03.pth).
 - Reorganized the repository in packages.
 This means that to run the code, we now have to use the command `python -m src.main`.
+- Added the [TMLogger](src/utils/tm_logger.py) class to log the training process.
+It logs the hyperparameters, the reward and run time of all the runs, and the device used.
+It could be interesting to log the model's architecture like the number of layers, neurons and precise inputs (just give the names).